linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

     vm4
 {{</ output >}}

-## Set Up Ansible Playbook to Configure Worker Nodes.
+## Set Up Ansible Playbook to Configure Worker Nodes

 Using the playbook created earlier, add two parameters; a hashed password and the IP address of the log server.

-### Create and Add Hashed, Plain-Text Password to Playbook.
+### Create and Add Hashed, Plain-Text Password to Playbook

-Run this command from your Ansible control node.
+Run the command below from your Ansible control node.
 The command prompts you for a password.
 This password is used to access the web servers.

      python3 -c "from passlib.hash import sha512_crypt; import getpass; print(sha512_crypt.hash(getpass.getpass()))"

 Be sure to copy the output from the dollar sign to the period.
 Paste the resulting hashed password into `myplaybook.yml`, in the place holder, **{{ HASHED_PASSWORD }}**.

-### Add Log Server IP Address to Playbook.
+### Add Log Server IP Address to Playbook

 Grab the IP address of logging sever (vm5) and paste into `configure rsyslog` section of `myplaybook.yml`.
 Paste the IP address into the place holder, **{{ LOG_IP_ADDRESS }}**.

-## Configure Ansible Managed Nodes.
+## Configure Ansible Managed Nodes

 ### Send Setup Script, `ansibleMN_setup.sh` to Each Managed Node.
 Create a password file to use in the next step.
 Use the same root password you used when creating these Linodes.